 4 Reasons Disaster Recovery is Better in the Cloud

 And those businesses experiencing that disaster?
-Hopefully they have a robust disaster recovery plan or the disaster might just spell the end for them.
-More than 40% of businesses never reopen after a disaster and those that does, only 29% are still in business two years later.
+Hopefully, they have a robust disaster recovery plan or the disaster might just spell the end for them.
+More than 40% of businesses never reopen after a disaster and for those that do, only 29% are still in business two years later.

 The fact is, a disaster can cause enough damage that it can be nearly impossible to recover.
 The only way to minimise the risk is by creating a disaster recovery plan to cover all the bases.

 Disaster recovery planning has recently come into the spotlight due to the cloud.
 Before, disaster recovery was reserved only for the largest of enterprises because the cost associated with doing so was so astronomical.
 Today the cloud offers a cost-effective option for even medium to small businesses.

 Cloud solutions take a different approach to disaster recovery, and backups in particular, than traditional solutions.
 Unlike tapes (one of the most common ways to backup data), which save data and data alone, cloud solutions can create working virtual servers including operating systems and applications.
 This virtual server can then be duplicated and spun up on a virtual host virtually instantly so that employees can get back to work rapidly.
 Recovering data from tapes, on the other hand, means that the server itself with the operating system and applications needs to be rebuilt before importing the data back into the OS (if the data even can be).